Tips for asking questions in Power BI Q&A

 Words and terminology that Q&A recognizes

-This list of keywords is not exhaustive.
+This list of keywords on this page isn't exhaustive.
 The best way to see if Power BI recognizes a keyword, is to try it out by typing it in the question box.
-If the word or term is greyed out, then Power BI does not recognize it, or doesn’t recognize it in the current context.
+If the word or term is greyed out, then Power BI doesn't recognize it.

 Q&A is also available in the Microsoft Power BI app for iOS on iPads, iPhones, and iPod Touch devices.